He Welcomed All

 30 For the next two years, Paul lived in his own rented house.
 He welcomed all who visited him, 31 proclaiming the Kingdom of God with all boldness and teaching about the Lord Jesus Christ.
 And no one tried to stop him.
 (Acts 28:30-31 NLT)

 Paul lived for two years in his own rented house awaiting his trial before Caesar.
-He didn’t have the freedom to go out, but he had the freedom to welcome others in.
+He wasn’t free to go out, but he was free to welcome others in.
 This was a very big change in ministry style for Paul the Apostle.
 His style had been to go first to a synagogue in each city he visited, then take his message to wherever people gathered.
 Now he could only preach to those who came to where he was.

 Paul welcomed all who visited him, proclaimed the Kingdom of God, and taught about the Lord Jesus Christ.

 The thing that really struck me this time as I read this part of the story is Paul’s unwavering commitment to his calling and his completely flexible approach to the method for getting it done!

 I think about this and I wonder about myself.
 Do I get so committed to or stuck with a particular method of doing things that I… 1) Keep on doing it the way I’ve always done it even if it isn’t working anymore?
 2) Complain that I can’t do what God has called me to do because circumstances of age, stage, or situation prevent me from doing it the way I’m accustomed to or comfortable with?

 How about you?
 Is there any area of life or ministry that this applies to with you?
 Here’s what I’m praying for all of us…